-Frequent calls to the Wage and Hour office have also raised the issue of the caregiver's being classified as an independent contractor rather than an employee.
+Frequent calls to Wage and Hour have also raised the issue of caregivers being classified as independent contractors rather than employees.
 When determining whether or not the relationship between the business and the alleged employee is subject to the Alaska Wage and Hour Act and the Fair Labor Standards Act (FLSA), it must be determined "whether the worker is dependent upon finding employment in the business of others.
 If the facts show such a dependency, the worker is an employee."
 Employers are encouraged to review the factors established by the Alaska Supreme Court (see footnote #8).
-In general, all caregivers should be treated as employees to avoid issues with agencies such as Wage and Hour, Worker's Compensation, Unemployment Insurance taxes, and IRS taxes, unless the alleged employer can clearly demonstrate that a worker is an independent contractor.
-This is very unlikely unless the caregiver is the owner of the ALH business.
+In general, all caregivers should be treated as employees to avoid issues with agencies such as Wage and Hour, Workers' Compensation, Unemployment Insurance taxes, and IRS taxes, unless the alleged employer can clearly demonstrate that a worker is an independent contractor.
+This is very unlikely unless the caregiver is the owner of the business.
 The mere possession of an Alaska business license is not enough to substantiate independent contractor status.

-With regard to volunteers, a for-profit business is barred from using volunteer labor.9
+With regard to volunteers, a for-profit business is barred from using volunteer labor.
+11